SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 aLippAy – Oh one who protects!

-sIr – qualities (that are there due to your natural radiance, radiance in your knowledge, omnipresence and protection)
+sIr – qualities (which are there due to your natural radiance, radiance in your knowledge, omnipresence and protection)

 engu – where (how)